lerina/lerina.github.io/html/lrn/code/game_dev/nmRpg_builder.md

 ##  Purpose

-The purpose of the game is to create a story where your PC progresses only if you complete 9 specific items.
+The purpose of the game is to create a story where your PC progresses only if you complete x amount of real-life challenges.

-The completed set of 9 items corresponds to a scene of the character's adventure.
+For instance if the challenge is to completed a set of 9 items then will match the completion on these items to a scene from the character's adventure.

 - First you select 3 actions to do for the day.
 - Next you select 3 actions **not** to do for the day.